Multi-scale detection of variance changes in renewal processes in the presence of rate change points: Introduction

-We develop an asymptotic statistical test for the null hypothesis of constant variance in section \ref{subsec_meanconstant}.
-First, weak process convergence in Skorokhod topology of the filtered derivative process to a Gaussian limit process $L$ is shown in the case of a constant mean (Theorem \ref{main_theorem_a}).
-This procedure can also be extended to higher order moments (section \ref{sec_kth}).
-Second, we investigate the impact of one rate change point on the limit behavior in section \ref{subsec_limit}.
+where $\hat s_t$ denotes an estimator of the standard deviation of the numerator.
+Assuming first rate homogeneity with i.i.d.~life times, we show that under the null hypothesis of constant variance, $G$ converges weakly in Skorokhod topology to the same limit process $L$ (eq.~(\ref{def_lht})) (section \ref{sect:Th23}).
+This enables to test for and estimate change points in the variance analogously to rate change points, applying the modified process $G$ from equation (\ref{eq_def_ght_int}).
+We then deal with processes that contain rate and variance changes by investigating the impact of one rate change point on the limit behavior of $G$ in section \ref{subsec_limit}.
 Under the null of constant variance, the limit process is a continuous, $2h$-dependent zero-mean, unit-variance Gaussian process $\widetilde L$ similar to $L$ (Theorem \ref{main_theorem_b}), with slight changes in the covariance structure in the neighborhood of a rate change point.
 As the process $\widetilde L$ depends on unknown point process parameters, we suggest to use $L$ to derive the rejection threshold of the test.
 This is supported by our theoretical and simulation results.

 The practical performance of the MFT and the corresponding MFA \citep{messer_paper} for the detection of variance change points is presented in section \ref{sec_eval}.
 Our simulations suggest that the significance level of the MFT for variance changes is kept for a wide range of parameter settings also in cases with additional rate changes.
-Further, the detection probability of variance change points is barely affected by rate change points.
-We also present an example for the MFA on rate and variance change point detection and illustrate the importance of including existing rate change points in the estimation of variance change points.
+Further, the detection probability of variance change points is barely affected by the necessity to estimate rate change points and depends on the magnitude of the variance change as well as on the regularity of the process.
+We present an example for the MFA on rate and variance change point detection and illustrate the importance of including existing rate change points in the estimation of variance change points.
 Finally, we use the MFA in section \ref{sec_data} to estimate rate and variance change points in spike train recordings obtained in the substantia nigra of anaesthetized mice.